limh0228/GithubTutorial/README.md

     git pull origin
     ```
     Then, retry your push command.
 8. Open your remote repository on GitHub.
 On the main project page, there should be a new popup indicating that the branch containing your changes has been pushed from your local repository to your remote repository.
-Click the button that says `Compare and create pull request`.
+Click the button that says `Compare & pull request`.
 This will bring you to a menu showing you the commits encapsulated on this branch.
 Review your changes, and create a pull request.
 9. At this point, if another student has modified the same line as you in the same file, you may get a merge conflict.
 Complete [this supplementary lab](supplementary_labs/ResolvingMergeConflicts.md) to resolve the merge conflict, and then retry from step #7.
 10. Once the pull request is submitted, I will need to approve it to merge it.